Mamunfx/Nextjs_project/README.md

 ## Overview

-**Nextjs_Project** is a modern, user-friendly online store designed for purchasing medicines and health supplements.
+**Supplies** is a modern, user-friendly online store designed for purchasing medicines and health supplements.
 The platform provides a seamless experience for both customers and administrators, with features such as product search, cart management, secure checkout, and order history.

 ---